 In addition, we correctly envisioned the importance of taking model sparsity into account in compiler techniques, and developed the first sparsity-aware compilers, SparTA (Zheng et al., 2022), PIT (Zheng et al., 2023), and nmSPARSE (Lin et al., 2023), and compilers for low-bit neural models, e.g., Ladder (Wang et al., 2024).
 They are all successfully unified under the tile abstraction.

-Our next focus will be compiler techniques designed for AI hardware with distributed memory architecture (i.e., non SIMT), which we believe will be the future.
+Our next focus will be compiler techniques designed for AI hardware with distributed memory architecture (i.e., non SIMT) (He et al., 2025), which we believe will be the future.
 Meanwhile, the programming interface of neural network is an important topic related to compiler techniques.
 We will continue to investigate new programming paradigms like FractalTensor (Liu et al., 2024), which is designed for next generation neural networks.

 Interestingly, we observe that compiler techniques are also useful in distributed deep learning training and automated machine learning.
 Based on the observation, we developed nnScaler (Lin et al., 2024), a flexible and efficient distributed training framework, and NNI, a popular AutoML toolkit (Zhang et al., 2020).